catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 -----------

-If you are using the OpenStack command line interface you have most likely sourced an openrc file, as explained in :ref:`command-line-interface`.
+If you are using the OpenStack command line interface you have most likely sourced an OpenRC file, as explained in :ref:`command-line-interface`.
 If this is the case, you can find your project ID by issuing the following command:

 .. code-block:: bash